 The laboratory, the library, and the lecture hall are the quintessential spaces of any university campus.
 MIT’s most significant space is known simply as Room 10-250.

 The slide rule is the iconic instrument of the engineering profession.
-Every significant human-built structure of the past 150 years has involved its use.
+From the mid-19th century through the 1970s, every significant human-built structure has involved its use.

 For nearly a century, civil engineering students learned the craft of surveying as a vital part of their education.